His father-in-law, Donald Phinney Gregg,

 Dr. Elise Depew Strang L'Esperance / National Library of Medicine, NIHGilman and other members of Skull & Bones were among the incorporators of the American Red Cross in 1905.

 (Andrew Dickson White.
-Bulletin of Yale
+Obituary Record of the Graduates, Yale

 Andrew Dickson White, M.A., LL.D., L.H.D.
 Educator, Politician, Statesman, by Prof. George L. Burr, Popular Science Monthly, Feb.
 1896.
 In: Onondaga's Centennial, Dwight H. Bruce, editor.
 Boston History Co.
 1896, Vol. II, Biographical, pp. 75-84.
 White was the author of "A History of the Warfare of Science With Theology in Christendom" (D. Appleton & Co., 1896.)
 The health fascist ideology that the Skull & Bones conspirators have imposed on us is really nothing but religious dogma cloaked in the superficial trappings of science.